TheBodger/MMM-Consumer-Flights/README.md

 1. Navigate to your MagicMirror's modules folder.
 If you are using the default installation directory, use the command:<br />`cd ~/MagicMirror/modules`
 2. Clone the module:<br />`git clone https://github.com/TheBodger/MMM-Consumer-Flights`

-update the list of airports from here : https://openflights.org/data.html , save the file into the folder modules/MMM-Consumer-Flights/reference and call it airports.csv
+update the list of airports from here : https://openflights.org/data.html , save the file airports.dat into the folder modules/MMM-Consumer-Flights/reference and call it airports.csv

 ### MagicMirror² Configuration